ChibiChanNya/Playfinder/README.md

 * Tracking of Session Dates and Times
 * Find out how often parties and people are playing
 * Create Polls to find out time availability
+* Poll results should be able to be updated and changed